TumInga/AdvancedR3/README.md

 The following folders contain:

--   `data/`:
+-   `data/`: data used in this analysis (lipidomics.csv)
--   `docs/`:
+-   `docs/`: Documentation of this which could also contain comments from other co-authors
--   `R/`:
+-   `R/`: Tested functions and R-code

 # Installing project R package dependencies

 If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening the `AdvancedR3.Rproj` file and running this command in the console:

 ```
 # install.packages("pak")